Reviewed and contributions made by Anne Kender, PT, DPT, c/NDT and Pediatric Physical Therapist

 For children with neurological conditions, they may require intermittent services throughout their lifetime.
 This additional therapy will help them maintain gains, especially around growth spurts.

-Is your child toe-walking?
+Is your child toe walking?
 ATI may be able to help.

 If you are concerned about your child walking on their toes, we first suggest talking with your pediatrician.
 They will help you determine the next course of action.
 Should physical therapy be required, don’t hesitate to contact your nearest ATI physical therapy clinic.
 Our therapists will work with you to see what pediatric therapy options are available for your child.